 We have relied on data supplied by Prudential Investments and Northwest Administrators.
 The actuarial values for non-retired participants are based on a sample of the employees covered under the Plan, as described in Section H. The actuarial values for records with valid data are adjusted for sampling and incomplete data, and the results are assumed to represent the values of the entire covered group.
+We also adjusted the vested inactive data to remove any participants who were over age 74 on the valuation date.
+We assume that any such participants do not have and will not create any liability for the Plan.

-b.
+k.
 Past Employment